-- (1) The final oral examination complements the Master's thesis.
-It is to be evaluated as an independent examination and is to be held within six weeks after the submission of the Master's thesis.
-It is to determine whether the examinee is capable of orally presenting and independently justifying - the findings of the Master's thesis - its scientific and methodological fundamentals - inter- and multidisciplinary contexts and of assessing the thesis' significance for practice.
+(1) The final oral examination complements the Master's thesis.
+It is to be evaluated as an independent examination and is to be held within three months after the submission of the Master's thesis.
+It is to determine whether the examinee is capable of orally presenting and independently justifying the findings of the Master's thesis, its scientific and methodological fundamentals as well as inter- and multidisciplinary contexts, and of assessing the thesis' significance for practice.
+The examinee's approach to writing the Master's thesis shall also be discussed in the final oral examination.

-- (2) Students may only be admitted to the final oral examination if they - 1. have passed all module examinations - 2. are enrolled or admitted as students or auditors in compliance with section 52 (2) of the North Rhine-Westphalia Higher Education Act and - 3. have received a grade of at least "sufficient" for their Master's thesis. - (3) Students are required to file a written registration for the final oral examination with the examination board.
-They are also required to submit proof of having met the admission requirements stated in subsection 2, unless the examination board is already in possession of such proof.
-In accordance with section 26, students may register for the final oral examination when they apply for admission to the Master's thesis; in this case, students are admitted to the final oral examination as soon as all required proof and documents have been submitted to the Office of Student and Examination Services.
+- (2) Students may only be admitted to the final oral examination if they - 1. have provided proof of having met the requirements for admission to the Master's thesis listed in section 26 (1), - 2. are enrolled as students or auditors in compliance with the North Rhine-Westphalia Higher Education Act.
+This, however, only applies to first-time admissions to the final oral examination. - 3. have passed all module examinations and - 4. have passed their Master's thesis.

+The registration for the final oral examination is to be addressed to the chairperson of the examination board.
+Students are required to submit proof of having met the admission requirements stated in sentence 1, unless the examination board is already in possession of such proof.
+They are also required to enclose a statement on previous attempts to take the examinations concerned and a statement on whether or not they object to the presence of an audience during their final oral examination.
+In accordance with section 26, students may register for the final oral examination when they apply for admission to the Master's thesis; in this case, students are admitted to the final oral examination board.
+For all other matters related to the admission to the final oral examination or the denial thereof, section 26 (4) applies accordingly.

-- (4) The final oral examination is normally to be held and evaluated by the examiners of the Master's thesis.
-If section 28 (2) applies, the final oral examination is to be held by those examiners whose individual evaluations were used to calculate the grade for the Master's thesis - (5) The duration of the final oral examination is approximately 45 minutes.
-The provisions laid down for oral examinations (section 21) apply accordingly. - (6) The final oral examination may be retaken once. - (7) In accordance with section 12, students are awarded a total of 30 credits for passing the Master's thesis and the final oral examination.
-The grade is determined by the individual evaluations for the oral and written examination.
-The weighting for Master's thesis and final oral examination is 2 to 1.
+(3) The final oral examination is an oral examination (cf. section 21) and is jointly held and evaluated by the examiners of the Master's thesis.
+If section 28 (2) applies, the final oral examination is to be held by those examiners whose individual evaluations were used to calculate the grade for the Master's thesis.
+The duration of the final oral examination is approximately 30 minutes.
+For all other matters related to the conduct of the final oral examination, the regulations for oral examinations apply accordingly.

+(4) In accordance with section 12, students are awarded 4 credits for passing the final oral examination.